 Introduction

-We want to help people reduce their risk of a fall, improve their balance, and provide support to identify reasons for a fall, followed by guidance and assessment.
+We want to help people reduce their risk of a fall, improve their balance and find out why they might fall.
+We will give guidance and assessment to help with this.

 There are many other things, including footwear, trip hazards such as loose rugs and trailing wires, which may make falls more likely.
 Our Somerset Fall Stop leaflet has lots of tips on staying safe from falls and local contact numbers for organisations that can help you.